-Final teenager in Maine murder case agreements to plea deal
+Final teenager in Maine murder case agrees to plea deal

 AUGUSTA, Maine (AP) - A teenager charged with the murder of a 47-year-old Litchfield woman has reached a plea deal.

 Seventeen-year-old William Smith was one of three teenagers charged in the 2018 murder of Kimberly Mironovas.
-WCSH-TV reports defense attorney Walter McKee Smith will enter the plea and be sentenced on Nov.
+WCSH-TV reports defense attorney Walter McKee says Smith will enter the plea and be sentenced on Nov.
 25 in Augusta.

 Judge Andrew Benson ruled in July that Smith would be tried as an adult, and wrote that Smith was “the prime mover” in the plan to kill Mironovas and cover it up.